Nordic Seals

 Project title: Nordic Seals

-Partners: Sjókovin (Faroe Islands), Fisheries and Marine Institute - Memorial University of Newfoundland (Canada), EFFOP - European Fishmeal and fish oil producers (Europe), FF Skagen (Denmark), Scandic Pelagic (Denmark), Marine Ingredients (Denmark) and NAMMCO - North Atlantic Marine Mammal Commission.
+Partners: Sjókovin (Faroe Islands), Fisheries and Marine Institute - Memorial University of Newfoundland (Canada), EFFOP - European Fishmeal and fish oil producers (Europe), FF Skagen (Denmark), Scandic Pelagic (Denmark), Marine Ingredients (Denmark) and as associated partner NAMMCO - North Atlantic Marine Mammal Commission.

-Research Fund: Working Group for Fisheries (AG-Fisk) - Nordic counsel
+Research Fund: Working Group for Fisheries (AG-Fisk) - Nordic council

 Initial year: 2021